-In early 2015, Rudy began studies for his PsyD at California Southern University and will focus on furthering his understanding of behavioral health, lifestyle, and implementing effective CBT based interventions for agency programs, as well as his clientele.
-Further, Rudy has completed the Core 1 CBT Intensive Training with the renowned Beck Institute for Cognitive Behavioral Therapy in Philadelphia and works toward diplomate status with the Academy of Cognitive Therapy.
+In early 2015, Rudy began studies for his PsyD at California Southern University and now works to complete his doctoral project, focusing on the modification of lifestyle as an adjunct to CBT as the basis interventions for agency programs, as well as his clientele.
+Further, Rudy has Trained with Aaron and Judith Beck, Robert Hindeman, and Amy Wenzel while completing Core 1 and 2 CBT Intensive Training with the renowned Beck Institute for Cognitive Behavioral Therapy in Philadelphia and works toward diplomate status with the Academy of Cognitive Therapy.

 The co-founder and co-owner of Great Basin Behavioral Health, Chris Edwards grew up in the Reno/Tahoe area and graduated from UNR.
 He completed his graduate degree in Hawaii and is published in various journals regarding Native Hawaiian youth and substance use.

 In early 2015, Chris began doctoral studies at California Southern University in order to further his understanding and integration of lifestyle and behavioral health issues, with specific focus on the use of CBT to address anxiety disorders and trauma.